pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1001-jj-slits.rst

 Features
 --------
-- New typhos screen for newly created JJSlits class
+- New typhos screen for newly created JJSlits class.

 Device Updates
 --------------
-- N/A
+- Updated the slits.py file to contain a new specific JJ Slit model AT_C8_HV.

 New Devices
 -----------
-- JJSlits class within slits.py
+- JJSlits_AT_C8_HV class within slits.py and a corresponding typhos screen for it.

 Bugfixes
 --------